Car Seats

 Did you know that Vehicle crashes are the leading cause of death for children in the U.S.?
 33% of the children who died in car crashes in 2011 were not buckled up.

-The Saratoga Springs Police Department values each of our citizens’ lives- especially the children.
-We have two certified car seat technicians that can check to ensure your car seat is installed correctly, the seat you have is the correct one for your
+The Saratoga Springs Police Department values each of our citizens’ lives, especially the children.
+We have two certified car seat technicians who can check to ensure your car seat is installed correctly, that the seat you have is the correct one for your child, and that your child is properly harnessed in the seat you have chosen.
+Contact Melissa Hamer at 801 420-6326 to schedule a free car seat check today.
+Checks usually last about half an hour or less for each car seat you have.

 PARENT RESOURCES